Pennsylvania Route 74: Cumberland County

 PA 74 enters Monroe Township in Cumberland County and continues west-northwest along York Road through a mix of farmland and woodland with some residences.
 The route reaches the community of Brandtsville, where it turns north and crosses Norfolk Southern's Lurgan Branch railroad line and the Yellow Breeches Creek before curving northwest and winding through farmland.
 The road heads northwest through open agricultural areas and crosses PA 174 before it enters South Middleton Township.
 PA 74 continues through farmland with a few homes, crossing the Appalachian Trail, before residential development near the road increases further to the northwest.
 The route runs through residential and commercial development before it widens to a four-lane divided highway and comes to a partial interchange with I-81, with access to southbound I-81 and access from northbound I-81.
 Past this interchange, PA 74 narrows back to a two-lane undivided road and passes through more developed areas.
 The road enters the borough of Carlisle and heads past businesses, passing south of The Point at Carlisle Plaza shopping mall before it comes to an intersection with PA 641.
 PA 641 provides access to northbound I-81 and from southbound I-81.

 At this point, PA 74 heads west for a concurrency with PA 641 along East High Street, a three-lane road with a center left-turn lane that passes businesses.
 Farther west, the road narrows to two lanes and passes homes before heading into the commercial downtown area of Carlisle.
-PA 74/PA 641 reach an intersection with US 11 and PA 34 at Hanover Street at the center of town, where US 11 turns west to join PA 74/PA 641 on West High Street.
+PA 74/PA 641 reach an intersection with US 11 and PA 34 at Hanover Street at the center of town adjacent to the Cumberland County Courthouse, where US 11 turns west to join PA 74/PA 641 on West High Street.
 The three routes head west through more of the downtown area before passing through the campus of Dickinson College.
 PA 74 splits from US 11/PA 641 by turning north onto North College Street, running through more of the college campus before crossing Norfolk Southern's Shippensburg Secondary railroad line and heading into residential areas.
-The route turns west onto B Street and northwest onto Waggoners Gap Road as it passes more homes.
+The route turns west onto B Street at a roundabout and northwest onto Waggoners Gap Road as it passes more homes.
 The road becomes the border between Carlisle to the southwest and North Middleton Township to the northeast before it fully enters North Middleton Township and passes under the Pennsylvania Turnpike (I-76).
 PA 74 runs north-northwest through farmland with some homes before it curves northwest and crosses the Conodoguinet Creek.
 The route runs through a mix of farm fields and residential development, heading through the community of Caprivi.
 Farther northwest, the road comes to an intersection with PA 944.
 PA 74 passes more farms before it enters forested areas and begins to ascend Blue Mountain, turning northwest and then northeast.
 The road makes a hairpin turn to the west and crosses into Lower Frankford Township as it reaches the summit of the mountain.